|Guide||♦||58 Triplogs||0 Topics|

-Overview: BLM - The 23,000-acre Gila Box Riparian National Conservation Area is truly an oasis in the desert.
+BLM - The 23,000-acre Gila Box Riparian National Conservation Area is truly an oasis in the desert.
 It has four perennial waterways - the Gila and San Francisco rivers and Bonita and Eagle creeks, which are the lifeline for this remarkable place.
-The Gila River canyon section, known as the Gila Box, is composed of patchy mesquite woodlands, mature cottonwoods, sandy beaches, and grand buff-colored cliffs.
-Bonita Creek, popular for birdwatching, hiking, and picnicking, is lined with large cottonwoods, sycamores, and willows.
+The Gila River canyon section, known as the Gila Box, comprises patchy mesquite woodlands, mature cottonwoods, sandy beaches, and grand buff-colored cliffs.
+Bonita Creek, famous for birdwatching, hiking, and picnicking, is lined with large cottonwoods, sycamores, and willows.
 The perennial creek and riparian vegetation make this a cool year-round desert oasis.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.